alertlogic/rebar3_erllambda/README.md

 REPORT RequestId: 9cd3db93-f02b-11e8-9962-2b5064aed8e6	Init Duration: 709.98 ms	Duration: 1.85 ms	Billed Duration: 800 ms Memory Size: 512 MB	Max Memory Used: 84 MB
 ```

 That's it!
-You new have an AWS Lambda function running in Erlang.
+You now have an AWS Lambda function running in Erlang.

 ### Updating Lambda code

-To update your AWS Lambda after you made some changes to you code do the following
+To update your AWS Lambda after you made some changes to you code do the following:
 ```
 rebar3 compile
 rebar3 erllambda release
 rebar3 erllambda zip

 ```
-update the function directly from your machine (for exact filename see `git describe` or `_build/default` folder)
+Then update the function directly from your machine (for exact filename see `git describe` or `_build/default` folder)

 ```
 aws lambda update-function-code \
  --function-name us-east-1-erllambda-eltest-eltest \
- --zip-file fileb://_build/default/eltest-0.0.0-1-g6a8495c.zip
+ --zip-file fileb://_build/default/eltest-$(git describe).zip
 ```

 ## Dependencies